SOFT2020-Test/Exam-Questions/README.md

             - Complex and Hard to understand
             - Compile errors pushed to runtime errors
     - ### Dependency Injection
-        - Handler om at gøre det loosely coupled så gør det nemmere i fremtiden at ændre hvis man fx skal skifte database
+        - Make software loosely coupled - Easier refactoring

     - ### Components
         - Should be a module or class